-- HEALTH BENEFITS FROM ORAL CONTRACEPTIVES In addition to preventing pregnancy, use of combination oral contraceptives may provide certain benefits.
-They are: - · menstrual cycles may become more regular - blood flow during menstruation may be lighter and less iron may be lost.
-Therefore, anemia due to iron deficiency is less - · pain or other symptoms during menstruation may be encountered less frequently. - · ectopic (tubal) pregnancy may occur less frequently - . noncancerous cysts or lumps in the breast may occur less frequently - · acute pelvic inflammatory disease may occur less frequently. - oral contractive year provide some protection against developing two forms of cancer: cancer of the ovaries and cancer of the lining of the uterus.
+HEALTH BENEFITS FROM ORAL CONTRACEPTIVES

+In addition to preventing pregnancy, use of combination oral contraceptives may provide certain benefits. in addition to preventing pregnancy, use of combination oral contraceptives may provide certain benefits.
+They are:

+• menstrual cycles may become more regular

+• blood flow during menstruation may be lighter and less iron may be lost.
+Therefore, anemia due to iron deficiency is less likely to occur.

+• pain or other symptoms during menstruation may be encountered less frequently

+- ectopic (tubal) pregnancy may occur less frequently noncancerous cysts or lumps in the breast may occur less frequently acute pelvic inflammatory disease may occur less frequently oral contraceptive use may provide some protection against developing two forms of cancer: cancer of the ovaries and cancer of the lining of the uterus.

-If you want more information about birth control pills, ask your healthcare professional or pharmacist.
+If you want more information about birth control pills, ask your healthcare provider.
 They have a more technical leaflet called the Professional Labeling, which you may wish to read.
 The professional labeling is also published in a book entitled Physicians' Desk Reference, available in many book stores and public libraries.